gcu-merk/CST_590_Computer_Science_Capstone_Project/website/docs/user-guide.md

 2. Filters by log level to see errors or warnings
 3. Identifies any issues with camera, radar, or other services
 4. Notes timestamps and error messages for troubleshooting

-#### Use Case 4: Downloading Reports

-1. User navigates to Reports tab
-2. Clicks "Download HTML" for monthly traffic summary
-3. Opens downloaded HTML report in browser
-4. Alternatively downloads CSV report for analysis in Excel

 ---